oopnet/oopnet/docs/userguide.network.rst

 Writing an Input File
 ---------------------

 Writing a network object to an EPANET input file is very easy.
-Just use the network's :meth:`~oopnet.elements.Network.write`
+Just use the network's :meth:`~oopnet.elements.network.Network.write`
 method:

 .. literalinclude:: /../examples/userguide_network.py